puneet4840/DevOps-/2 - Terminal Knowledge/1 - Bash Scripting.md

 ### What is Shell Scripting?

 Shell Scripting is the practise of writing scripts using the shell's command language to automate tasks.

+It is kind of a programming language in we write the series of commands.

-A shell script is the text file that contains a series of commands to be executed by shell.
+A shell script is the text file that contains a series of commands to perform a task to be executed by shell.

+### What is shell type in my linux?

+You can see your shell type using the command in shell: _**echo $0**_.

+### Our First Program in shell scripting.

+This is Hello World Program that will print Hello World.

+_**#!/bin/bash
+echo "Hello World"**_